Bachelor of Arts in Music

 Music is more than notes and sound.
 It is also a technical discipline, cultural artifact, and form of communication.
 At Brandeis, we take an integrated approach to the study of music that incorporates all these dimensions.

 Our music program will not only give you a deep appreciation of the complexity and richness of music—from its basic rules and its range of styles to its performance—but it will also prepare you for a variety of careers.
 Many of our graduates pursue master's and doctoral degrees in performance, composition, musicology, music production and technology and other related fields.
-Others go on to become music professors, arts administrators, opera singers, cantors, orchestral musicians, composers, conductors, musical theater directors, TV and record producers, media and digital arts specialists—not to mention doctors, attorneys, and elementary and secondary school teachers.
+Others go on to become music professors, arts administrators, opera singers, cantors, orchestral musicians, composers, conductors, musical theater directors, TV and record producers, media and digital arts specialists—not to mention doctors, attorneys and teachers.

 Music is thriving at Brandeis.
 We have an award-winning faculty comprised of composers, scholars, instrumentalists, vocalists and conductors who will give you individualized attention.
 We've got a state-of-the-art music center with 30 pianos (in addition to the one Leonard Bernstein played as a child!), an electro-acoustic studio and a large collection of historical instruments, including a French double harpsichord, a cornamuse and Renaissance flutes.